ethansethsolisgratuito25-lgtm/1AGratuito_BES10a_Portfolio-2/README.md

 **Student:** Ethan Seth S. Gratuito

 ## Project Description
-As a Pokemon fan and long-time battler, I have developed this program, a "Rotom Dex" Pokemon Battle Calculator that demonstrates the core concepts of conditional execution and logic flow.
+As a Pokemon fan and long-time battler, I have developed a "Rotom Dex" Pokemon Battle Calculator that demonstrates the core concepts of conditional execution and logic flow.

 The script calculates estimated battle damage and provides tactical recommendations by utilizing:
 * **Multi-way Decisions (`elif`):** To filter through different Pokemon types (Water, Fire, Grass) and output specific tactical advice based on estimated damage.